bkoz/m103/README.md

 ##### Config options

-Use openssl to create a security.keyFile: (used to auth to each other) chmod 400 keyfile replication.replSetName: set-name
+- Use openssl to create a security.keyFile: (used to auth to each other)
+- replication.replSetName: set-name

 Each node requires a unique:
  - dbpath